dibbs-vdc/ccql/README.md

 ## Acknowledgments

-In building this application, we received a LOT of help from Rutgers, PSU, and the whole Samvera community.
+In building this application, we received a LOT of help from Rutgers, PSU, Temple University, and the whole Samvera community.
 Thanks!